gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 We want to do resolve the bugs which came after implementing task 1.2 in implementation instructions.
 Plan first WITHOUT writing ANY code and ask me questions if you have any.
 Then we'll write the code.
 """

+#Questions to answer
+1. What happens if a user who is not signed up comes to the website and starts chatting?
+We shouldn't allow this ideally because every other handling is tedious.
+But what is happening right now?
+2. there is no apps/frontend/src/app/history page.
+How do we handle past threads?
+3.